HOQST: Hamiltonian Open Quantum System Toolkit: Cumulant expansion

 For a typical annealing process, the total annealing time is usually much larger than the inverse energy scale of the problem

 Informally, the frequency of the oscillation between the real and imaginary part of the off-diagonal elements of $\rho_\mathrm{S}$ in the neighborhood of $s$ is positively proportional to both $A(s)$ and $B(s)$.
 As a consequence, directly solving the dynamics in the Schr\"{o}dinger picture is challenging because the algorithm needs to deal with the fast oscillations induced by the Hamiltonian, thus impacting the step size.
 HOQST includes an optional pre-processing step to rotate the Hamiltonian into the adiabatic frame~\cite{klarsfeld_magnus_1992}.
 If the evolution is in the adiabatic limit, the off-diagonal elements of the density matrix in this frame should approximately vanish.
 The fast oscillation is absent and a large step size can be taken by the ODE solver.
 This technique provides advantages if the user wishes to repeatedly solve the same problem with different parameters.

-We briefly summarize the adiabatic frame transformation, following Ref.~\cite{chen_why_2020}.
-For general multi-qubit annealing, the system Hamiltonian given in Eqs.~\eqref{eq:HS} and~\eqref{eq:Hann} can be formally diagonalized and written as

-where $\Bqty{\ket{n\pqty{s}}}$ is the instantaneous energy eigenbasis [eigenvectors of $H_\mathrm{S}(s)$], and $s=t/t_f$ is the dimensionless instantaneous time.
-We assume that $H_\mathrm{S}(s)$ is real for all $s$.
-The system density matrix can be written in the instantaneous energy eigenbasis:
+See Supplement Method 1: Adiabatic frame for a brief summary.